rbrotherton/gobot/readme.md

 1. Install Node (& npm).
 2. Navigate to project directory
-4. Create a config.json file with the following structure:
+3. Create a config.json file in the project root with the following structure:
 ```
 {
 	"prefix": ".",